-- When the kindergarten outgrew their old premises the Principle wanted to recreate a building where design could be a key part of the children's education - he was inspired to work with high class architects to create a school that would inspire children everyday.
+- When the kindergarten outgrew their old premises the Principal wanted to recreate a building where design could be a key part of the children's education - he was inspired to work with high class architects to create a school that would inspire children everyday.

 - Every month at Fuji the teachers and kids rearrange the classroom furniture.
-They filled the school with around 600 very light wood boxes so they can play/rearrange them to their hearts content, and are often used as pretend trains!
+They filled the school with around 600 very light wood boxes so they can play/rearrange them to their hearts' content, and are often used as pretend trains!